 On the other hand, intimacy isn’t about receiving gifts or being surprised by your spouse, it’s about creating a deep connection of love, trust, and vulnerability.

 In the great wide world of love, it can be hard to keep things straight.
-That’s why we’ve created this simple guide to teach you the big differences between romance and intimacy, as well as show you how to incorporate both into your relationship.
+That’s why we’ve created this simple guide to teach you the big differences between love and intimacy, as well as show you how to incorporate both into your relationship.

 What is romance?